WTF DID I DO TO MY FACE?!?!?!?!?!

 OK, back to my Saturday in pictures!!!

 Dude, you guys, I have a pretty high pain tolerance when it comes to beauty treatments.
-I get chemical peels for my acne, I’ve had laser hair removal on my armpits (6 sessions cuz I’m a BEAST).
+I get chemical peels for my acne, I’ve had laser hair removal on my armpits (6 sessions which was recommended).
+My friend told me about armpit laser hair removal cost, and said she said it was worth it.
+So I decided to go for it.

 But nothing prepared me for the feeling of someone slicing the skin right next to my eyes for an hour.
 This is definitely not for the faint of heart.